shimyook/shimyook.github.io/_pages/cv.md

 Work experience
 ======
-* 2012.07-2014.07: Served and discharged from Republic of Korea Air Force as Sergeant
+* 2012.07-2014.07: Served and discharged from Republic of Korea Air Force, Sergeant

 Skills
 ======